How to Start an LLC in Indiana

 The first step is to name your business.
 Here’s what to know.

+• If you’re forward thinking, you should also look online to see if your business name is available as a domain name.
 While your business name and domain name don’t need to match exactly, it’s smart to lock down a URL that will work for your business early on (even if you’re not ready for a website).
 This prevents someone else from using it and starts the process of building your online presence.
-When you hire us, you get a free domain name for a year.

 Can an LLC go by a different name in Indiana?